vinita2000/vinita2000/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## 🌱 I’m currently learning and working on Backend with Node js and MongoDB
+# 🌱 About Me

-- :ribbon: I can speak and write Hindi and English :ribbon:
+- :ribbon: I can speak and write fluently in Hindi and English :ribbon:

 - 📫 How to reach me:
      - :email: [Gmail](mailto:vinitayadavlkw225@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)